weifanjiang/Dynasor/docs/local.md

-# Local Deployment
+# Run Dynasor locally with ollama + OpenWebUI

 This tutorial shows how to deploy Dynasor locally with ollama and deepseek-r1.

-# Dynasor with ollama + deepseek-r1

 ## Install ollama